PrimeInnovators/ChemConnect_Prototype/README.md

 **Commit TimeStamp**: 11:28 p.m.  **Progress** - We have completed the setup for the supplier contact page which would contain the supplier information of the respective listed static sample items as well as dynamic items listed by the user for the time being as his/her data is stored in local storage.We will now be adding the respective code in the supplier_contact.html file after defining it and then pushing the code into it.This would be like a completion step towards our prototype  ChemConnect for now as we had planned it to be static and frontend based with somewhat functionality inclusion.We would do improvement or some changes or modifications later on if we feel that we are lagging in some aspects after mentorship too or if possible at some time tomorrow

-#FEATURES
+**Commit TimeStamp** 12:16 a.m. **Progress** - We are finishing the work in README.md file by adding setup,features and how to run the project explanation as well as description below the Time Stamp and Progress Record

+# FEATURES
-🌐 ChemConnect – Website Features Overview
+🌐 ChemConnect (Prototype) – Website Features Overview Below are listed almost all the main features of the prototype ChemConnect Website

-1. 🔷 Home / Index Page
+1. Home / Index Page
 Welcomes users with a brief overview of the platform, its purpose, and how it simplifies inter-institutional resource sharing in the chemical domain.

-2. 📝 Registration Portal
+2. Registration Portal
 A dedicated form for new colleges, institutions, and laboratories to join the ChemConnect network.

-3. 🔐 Secure Login System
+3. Secure Login System
 Login access for registered users to manage and view their resources, requests, and interactions.

-4. 🔄 Resource Sharing Dashboard
+4. Resource Sharing Dashboard
 A dynamic interface to share, view, or offer chemicals, equipment, and lab materials across institutions.

-5. 📦 Supply Form
+5. Supply Form
 Enables institutions to upload surplus inventory—chemicals, lab instruments, or any shareable resource.

-6. 🔍 Smart Search Bar
+6. Smart Search Bar
 Easily find the specific resources or items available on the platform using powerful keyword-based filtering.

-7. 📋 Available Resource Directory
+7. Available Resource Directory
 A real-time list of all currently available items, neatly categorized by type, quantity, and location.

-8. 📞 Supplier Contact Info
+8. Supplier Contact Info
 Get quick access to verified contact details of the supplying institution for direct coordination.

-9. 📝 Resource Request Form
+9. Resource Request Form
 Users can submit a request for unavailable or out-of-stock items to notify other institutions.

-10. 📜 User Activity History
+10. User Activity History
 Each user can track their past requests, supplies, interactions, and shared items.

-11. 🤖 ChemBot (ChatBot Assistant)
+11. ChemBot (ChatBot Assistant)
 AI-powered chatbot to assist users with queries, navigation help, and general platform support.

-12. ❓ Frequently Asked Questions (FAQs)
+12. Frequently Asked Questions (FAQs)
 A comprehensive section answering common queries regarding platform use, rules, and best practices.

-13. ⭐ Review & Rating System
-After completing a resource exchange, users can rate the supplying institution and leave feedback, helping maintain transparency and trust within the platform.

-14. 📬 Contact Us Page
+13. Contact Us Form
 A simple and accessible way for users to get in touch with the ChemConnect team for queries, support, feedback, or collaboration opportunities.